makeyourownmaker/ParametricWeatherModel/README.md

 simplified process."

 The python code models the following radiative processes:
-  * incoming solar radiation
+  * Incoming solar radiation
+  * Upwelling longwave radiation from the surface
+  * Downwelling longwave radiation from the atmosphere
+  * Ground heat flux (heat transfer from the ground surface into the deeper soil levels)

 Radiative processes to add:
-  * downwelling longwave radiation from the atmosphere
-  * sensible heat flux (heat transfer per unit area from the ground to the atmosphere)
+  * Sensible heat flux (heat transfer per unit area from the ground to the atmosphere)
-  * latent heat flux (rate of moisture transfer per unit area from the ground surface to the atmosphere)
+  * Latent heat flux (rate of moisture transfer per unit area from the ground surface to the atmosphere)
-  * ground heat flux (heat transfer from the ground surface into the deeper soil levels)

 Included parameters:
   * Required: